arnihensa/arniblog/content/posts/blog-welcome/index.md

 '''
 +++

-When I launched this blog back in April of this year, I actually did intend to write things in it.
+When I launched this blog back in April, I actually did intend to write things in it.
 I had plans to launch software projects, take up photography sincerely again, and do a lot of soul-searching in ways that social media couldn't accommodate.
 Conditions were good for resuming long-form writing.

 But nothing got written.
 I think there are two main reasons for this: